Eric the Wye king wins again

 Victory by nearly a day in 25 days 19 hours was Ha Long Bay, Vietnam's, fourth win in the global race, and saw them leap to second on the leaderboard after playing their joker and doubling their 11 points.

-Eric - co-founder of Monmouth-based business Siltbuster and a member of Monmouth Rowing Club – is going the whole way round the world in the 40,000 nautical-mile race, with the 11 yachts skippered by a professional, but crewed by amateur sailors.
+Eric - co-founder of Monmouth-based business Siltbuster and a Monmouth Rowing Club member – is going the whole way round the world in the 40,000 nautical-mile race, with the 11 yachts skippered by a professional, but crewed by amateur sailors.

-Also making the whole trip is former Monmouth School student Angus Whitehead, 21, the youngest professional sailor in the race as the first mate on Yacht Club Punta del Este.
+Also making the global trip is former Monmouth School student Angus Whitehead, 21, the youngest professional sailor in the race as the first mate on Yacht Club Punta del Este.

 After 27 days and nine hours of racing, they finished fifth early on Wednesday morning after a near dead-heat, overall race leader Perseverance pipping them for fourth by just four seconds.

-And former senior Metropolitan Police officer-turned professional sailor David Hartshorn, who comes from Kilgwrrwg near Chepstow, skippered Bezekela home in 11th on Thursday after being hampered by a loss of wind data – to complete Race 10 in 28 days 14 hours.
+And former senior Metropolitan Police officer-turned sailor David Hartshorn, who grew up near Chepstow, skippered Bezekela home in 11th on Thursday after being hampered by a loss of wind data – to complete Race 10 in 28 days 14 hours.

-Eric's boat had already won the 4,700nm Cape Town to western Australia Roaring 40s leg, followed by taking the next 2,500nm leg as well around South Australia to New South Wales.
+Eric's boat had already won the 4,700nm Cape Town to western Australia Roaring 40s leg, followed by taking the next 2,500nm leg around South Australia to New South Wales.

 They tripled up by taking the 600nm Sprint from their 'home port' of Ha Long Bay to Zhuhai in China.